Token Downgrades

 Because API tokens can be used to access your account just like a real user, we proactively take steps to secure these tokens for you.
 For example, we automatically adjust permissions of tokens that are too broad to fit their usage.

-We will email you a notice seven days before deleting or downgrading any of your API tokens.
+We will email you a notice seven days before downgrading any of your API tokens.
+This email will go to all admins on your account.

 IP Whitelists